czarek7711/hoot/README.md

 * Kirishima Shinyojio no Gogo // no titles added
 * Lemon Angel // some titles missing
 * Love Escalator // some translation needed
+* Mahjongg Fantasia 2 // no titles added
 * Mahou Shoujo Fancy Coco
 * Mahou no Tenshi Creamy Mami: Futari no Rondo // some translation needed
 * Manji: PSY Yuuki // no titles added